The Insurance and Reinsurance Law Review: Sweden

 The provisions of the Insurance Contracts Act are mandatory for the benefit of the policyholder, its assignee and the insured, unless otherwise expressly stated in the Act.
 Consequently, a court will set aside a clause in the insurance contract that is in violation of the mandatory provisions of the Act.

 The Insurance Contracts Act does not cover any provisions on mandatory clauses to be covered by the insurance contract, only general information regarding its form and content.
-Although insurance companies are free to set the content of their respective insurance contracts the wording of the Insurance Contracts Act is usually incorporated.
+Although insurance companies are free to set the content of their own insurance contracts the wording of the Insurance Contracts Act is usually incorporated.
 Commonly found clauses are:

 - applicable definitions;